 You have already been preparing for it, just by doing well in your ACGC accredited training program and using each of your clinical cases as an applied learning opportunity to reinforce your knowledge and skills for providing genetic counseling about a variety of referral indications.
 Remember, you will continue to learn on the job, putting facts and theories into daily practice, and refining your skills through interaction with more experienced colleagues.
 Forming a study group of others in your work setting or city who will also be taking the exam is also a great way to pool study resources, draw on each others´ strengths in certain areas, and stay motivated.
+Also available is the ABGC board certification Practice Examination.
+The Practice Exam is a 100-question online examination that was developed by ABGC to mirror the content and difficulty of the actual ABGC Certified Genetic Counselor® (CGC) Examination.
 Boards review courses are also available, and ABGC can help connect examinees with sponsors of those courses.

 FAQ8: Any other advice for successfully achieving board certification?
 I really want those three letters after my name…